ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

 code is working as soon as it is written.
 It's easier to track down problems because only a small amount of code has been implemented since the execution of the last test.
 Furthermore, all test cases do not have to be implemented at once but rather gradually as the code evolves.
-TDD was created by Kent Beck in the 1990s as part of the Extreme Programming software development process.
+In 1993, Kent Beck developed TDD as part of the Extreme Programming software development process.

 You should follow TDD when developing your PyAnsys project.
 Examples and best practices for unit tests follow.

-Testing Framework
+Testing framework
 -----------------
 .. raw:: html